 Working as Co-I with Prof. Dan Longley on a Wellcome Trust funded drug discovery project at QUB (Small molecule inhibitors of the anti-apoptotic protein FLIP).
 There is the potential for the FLIP inhibitors that are being developed to become standard-of-care agents in several cancers with implications for the clinical management of these cancers.
 This will most likely be based on a combination regimen, although there is the potential for single agent administration in molecularly defined subgroups of patients.
-The compounds also have the potential to re-sensitise tumours that have become resistant to standard of care therapies.
-Due to the complexities of targeting FLIP, we are not aware of any pharma or biotech companies currently developing FLIP inhibitors.
+FLIP inhibitors also have the potential to re-sensitise tumours that have become resistant to standard of care therapies.
 There is the potential for these First in Class inhibitors to provide new and improved treatment options for cancer patients, which aligns with the McClay Foundation objectives.
 Based on the biology of FLIP, following clinical proof of concept in cancer patients, the compounds may also have further utility in indications beyond cancer.
+In November 2021, this project was partnered with Ipsen Pharma to enable further preclinical and clinical development.